Choose your veterinarian before your kitten comes home.

 Feeding Your Kitten We feed raw chicken or beef human mince mixed with wet food from the supermarket so Whiskas, Felix or Home brand etc. NO PET MINCE as it is full of preservatives which will make your kitten sick.
-NO Royal Canin or Black Hawk as we find kittens get severe diarrhoea.
-Friskies dry food and water available 24/7.
+We feed Friskies dry food and water available 24/7.
 A wet food mix should be fed am & pm.
 Kittens teeth from 4-12 months of age and will benefit from a fresh raw chicken neck or wing.
-Never feed cats cooked bones as they splinter in their intestines causing if big problems.
-To feed one kitten buy a 500gm tub of mince and divide into feed portions of about 100gms.
+Never feed cats cooked bones as they splinter in their intestines causing big problems.
+To feed one kitten buy a 500gm of mince and divide into feed portions of about 100gms.
 Freeze in snack packs, defrost and mix one sachet of wet food into the mince portion and feed.
 You may find your kitten eats all of it in one meal or may leave some.
 That can be refrigerated and offered for the evening feed.
 Throw away any left overs.
 If you have other animals the kitten will need to be isolated so you ensure they eat.
 We do NOT recommend milk for kittens TO CHANGE YOUR KITTENS DIET IT MUST BE DONE GRADUALLY OVER A COUPLE OF WEEKS.
 FEED WHAT WE HAVE BEEN FEEDING FOR AT LEAST 2 WEEKS BEFORE CHANGING.

 What equipment you'll need